Chambersburg’s Memorial Fountain for Union Troops & “The Burning of Chambersburg”

 The different design elements, for example the swans spitting out water, get noticed, and the very good condition of the fountain make it a site that residents are proud of.

-Just so that later-day Rebels don’t lay the city waste again, there is a lone soldier facing South guarding the memorial.
+Just so that later-day Rebels don’t lay the city waste again, there is a lone bronze soldier facing South guarding the memorial.
 The statue and the fountain went through major restoration just a few years ago after a drunk driver crashed into the memorial in 2021.
 After two years of repairs, the monument was reopened again in 2023.
 Luckily, the city’s residents turned out in large numbers to see the fountain restored.

 The fountain and the statue of a soldier were designed by J.W.
 Fiske of New York.
 If you go to visit this site, it looks as much like it did in 1878 as it has at any time in the past one hundred years.
-The fountain works impeccably, the basin has been restored, and the brass pieces loo as though they were forged last year!
+The fountain works impeccably, the basin has been restored, and the brass pieces look as though they were forged last year!

 The soldier is at parade rest.
 His uniform looks well-cared for.
 I was particularly impressed by his musket, which showed great detail.